 Chive blossoms are a bittersweet flower for me.
 Sweet because their lavender dandelion-like pompoms herald warmer weather–and after the blunt-force snow storm we had last October, they certainly are a welcome sight.
 Bitter because our backyard garden bed has been the site of countless murders, our Devil Cat escorting less nimble animals to their maker.

 Deaths aside, The One and I have been growing chives for 15 years.
-At first we used to hurry to eat them early in the season, before their annoying puffs started to bud.
+At first, we used to hurry to eat them early in the season, before their annoying puffs started to bud.
 We mistakenly thought the plants were spent when that happened, and so left them to the wildlife.
 A few years later we went to On Rue Tatin Cooking School, headed up by La Dame Susan Herrmann Loomis.
-One afternoon while I tossed a salad for the class, she pulled me into the her garden and instructed me to pluck those puffy lilac blossoms.
+One afternoon while I tossed a salad for the class, she pulled me into the herb garden and instructed me to pluck those puffy lilac blossoms.
 “You mean you eat them?”
 I asked.
 “Oh, David,” she said, looking at me as if I were a mentally challenged cocker spaniel.
 “Bien sûr.“

 Special Equipment: a sterilized 1-pint canning jar